Franklin Delano Floyd: Death of Suzanne Sevakis

-By 1989, Floyd and Suzanne, now going by "Tonya Dawn Hughes", were living in Tulsa, Oklahoma.
-Tonya worked as a dancer at a strip club.
-A fellow dancer, Karen Parsley, encouraged Tonya to leave the domineering Floyd, only for Tonya to claim that he would kill her and her son if she tried.
-Floyd had joined the Fraternal Order of Police, despite not being a police officer, and had told Tonya that he could use his connections to track her down.
-However, by April 1990, Tonya had decided to run away with Kevin Brown, a college student with whom she was having a secret relationship, and take Michael with her.
+By 1989, Floyd and Sevakis were living in Tulsa, Oklahoma.
+Sevakis worked as an exotic dancer at a strip club.
+A fellow dancer, Karen Parsley, encouraged Sevakis to leave the domineering Floyd, only for Sevakis to claim that he would kill her and her son if she tried.
+Floyd had joined the Fraternal Order of Police, despite not being a police officer, and had told Sevakis that he could use his connections to track her down.
+However, by April 1990, Sevakis had decided to run away with Kevin Brown, a college student with whom she was having a secret relationship, and take Michael with her.

-That month, three passersby found Hughes lying on the side of a highway one hundred miles outside of Oklahoma City.
+That month, three passers-by found Sevakis lying on the side of a highway one hundred miles outside of Oklahoma City.
 As she was found with groceries scattered around her, police surmised she had been struck from behind in a hit-and-run while walking from a convenience store to a nearby Motel 6.
 She was rushed to the Presbyterian Hospital in Oklahoma City with severe bruises and a large hematoma at the base of her skull.
 She subsequently died.
-When Floyd arrived at the hospital the following day, he claimed he had fallen asleep at the Motel 6 after Hughes had departed to collect the groceries.
+When Floyd arrived at the hospital the following day, he claimed he had fallen asleep at the Motel 6 after Sevakis had departed to collect the groceries.

-Floyd and Hughes went by several aliases.
-At the time of her death, the couple were suspects in the 1989 disappearance of 18-year-old Cheryl Ann Commesso, a former coworker of Hughes who danced at the same strip club.
+At the time of Sevakis' death, she and Floyd were suspects in the 1989 disappearance of 18-year-old Cheryl Ann Commesso, her fellow exotic dancer at the same strip club.
 Commesso had disappeared following an angry confrontation with Floyd.
-Floyd was considered the lead suspect in his wife's death as well.
+Floyd was also the lead suspect in Sevakis' death.